top of page

 Education in Faith

 At St Michael’s we strive to build a more just world, in response to our Gospel values and the Catholic Social Teaching Principles.
 We aim to foster a Christian environment which pervades all aspects of school life, and we bear witness to the love of God for all people.
 We draw on the rich tapestry of our multi-faith community, preparing students to live harmoniously in our multi-faith world.
 We provide opportunities to live and express our Catholic tradition, making times and spaces for the development of spiritual growth for all members of our school family.
+We cultivate opportunities for respectful dialogue and shared inquiry, encouraging students to think deeply and engage with diverse perspectives.
+Through rigorous curriculum design that connects life and faith, we challenge learners to see the world through a lens of hope, dignity, and justice.
+As a community, we actively drive social justice initiatives and meaningful actions that support both local and global needs, empowering students to become compassionate, responsible agents of change.

 StMichael_s-Nth-Melbourne-Nov_23-389.jpg